-This section has been developed taking into account the recommendations of the University of Worcester's Learning and Teaching Strategy and the Institute's assessment and moderation policies.
+This section has been developed taking into account the recommendations of the University of Worcester's Learning and Teaching Strategy

 The philosophy which drives this programme's learning, teaching and assessment methods is firmly rooted in the belief that every student should be enabled to maximise their learning potential through a variety of stimulating inclusive learning and teaching opportunities.
 The course utilises a range of learning strategies aimed to maximise students' potential for example: group work, individual projects, seminars, workshops, practical exercises, tutorials and technology based sessions.
 The programme seeks to fully integrate theory and practice therefore each module has been designed to reflect this integration.